tytydraco/yessleep/out/Unit_6B.md

 No footsteps, no muffled TVs behind doors.

-Just the occasional hum of cars on the road outside and the slow chirp of crickets cutting through the stillness.
+Just the occasional hum of cars on the road outside and the slow chirp of crickets cutting through the quietness.

 I knocked again.
 Then again.
-The fourth time, I knocked harder—loud enough to echo.
+The fourth time, I knocked harder, making it loud enough to echo.

 Nothing.

 I sighed.
 “Whatever…” I muttered to myself.

 Another dead end, maybe this time I will hire HVAC people to come and fix the vent.

 I was already turning to leave, but I hadn’t even touched the first step until I heard it—a faint creak of a door.